 This proposed agreement does not have a cost component.
+This item was adopted.

-Enter into an Intergovernmental Agreement with Arizona Department of Public Safety (Ordinance S-44715)
+127 Enter into an Intergovernmental Agreement with Arizona Department of Public Safety (Ordinance S-44715)

 Request authorization for the City Manager, or his designee, to enter into an agreement with the Arizona Department of Public Safety (AZDPS) for the use of the Phoenix Fire Department's Driver's Training Academy, classrooms, and Driving Track.